GaussNav: Gaussian Splatting for Visual Navigation: Related Work

 \textbf{Instance ImageGoal Navigation.} The IIN task introduces distinct challenges compared to the ImageGoal Navigation.
-First, the goal image in IIN must feature a specific object instance, rather than meaningless large white walls in the ImageGoal Navigation.
-Second, the parameters used to capture the goal image, do not necessarily match those of the agent's camera.
+First, in IIN, the goal image must depict a specific object instance.
+In contrast, ImageGoal Navigation may use randomly captured photos that could include insignificant elements, such as large white walls.
+Second, the camera parameters used to capture the goal image do not necessarily match those of the agent's camera.
 Therefore, to succeed in IIN, an agent must be adept at identifying the target object among numerous candidates of the same class with goal object and recognizing it from various viewpoints.
-To address these challenges, Krantz \etal \cite{krantz2023navigating} develop a general pipeline for aligning the same object from different angle of views, Bono \etal \cite{bono2023endtoend} present an end-to-end approach in the IIN task, and Lei \etal \cite{lei2024instanceaware} propose a method that mimics human behaviour for verifying objects at a distance.
-Existing methods focus partly on designing more sophisticated modules \cite{krantz2023navigating, lei2024instanceaware} and partly on pre-training on pretext tasks \cite{bono2023endtoend}.
+To address the above challenges, Krantz \etal \cite{krantz2023navigating} develop a general pipeline for aligning the same object from different angle of views.
+Bono \etal \cite{bono2023endtoend} present an end-to-end approach in the IIN task, while Lei \etal \cite{lei2024instanceaware} propose a method that mimics human behaviour for verifying objects at a distance.
+Existing methods focus partly on designing sophisticated modules \cite{krantz2023navigating, lei2024instanceaware} and partly on pre-training on pretext tasks \cite{bono2023endtoend}.
 Our approach differs in that we concentrate on designing a new map representation.
-Through this novel form of map, we can better establish the connection between target descriptions and target locations, thereby facilitating visual navigation.
+Through this novel form of map, we can better establish the connection between target description and target locations, thereby facilitating visual navigation.

-\textbf{3D Gaussian Splatting.} 3DGS, proposed by Bernhard \etal \cite{kerbl3Dgaussians}, models a 3D scene through anisotropic 3D gaussians.
-This scene representation demonstrates promising results on both rendering speed and quality.
-Leveraging these advantages, a growing body of research begins to explore various innovations, including deformable or dynamic gaussians \cite{luiten2023dynamic, wu20234dgaussians, yang2023deformable3dgs}, advancements in mesh extraction and physics simulation \cite{feng2024gaussian,xie2023physgaussian,guedon2023sugar}, as well as applications in Simultaneous Localization and Mapping (SLAM) \cite{keetha2023splatam, matsuki2023gaussian, yugay2023gaussianslam}.
-This surge of interest in the capabilities of 3DGS leads us to consider its potential for embodied visual navigation.
-Given that the gaussian representation inherently encapsulates explicit scene geometry and the parameters required for rendering, we posit that 3DGS can significantly enhance embodied visual navigation.
-The explicit nature of the gaussian representation provides a rich, condensed form of environmental data, which can be effectively utilized to inform and guide autonomous agents in navigation.